Atlantic City's Richmond Avenue School gets new principal

-ATLANTIC CITY – Reflecting on her experiences as a parent and educator, at the Richmond Avenue School is looking to increase parent and student engagement in school.

-The Board of Education voted to promote Shontai Nicholson to principal of the school on Tuesday.
-Nicholson had been serving as assistant principal at the school for about 10 years and is replacing Shelley Williams who the board agenda indicated is being promoted to a director position.
+ATLANTIC CITY — The Board of Education voted Tuesday to promote Shontai Nicholson to principal of the Richmond Avenue School.
+Nicholson had been serving as assistant principal at the school for about 10 years and is replacing Shelley Williams, who the board agenda indicated is being promoted to a director position.

 Friends, family and colleagues of Nicholson filled the small school board chambers to near capacity during the vote to celebrate the occasion, as did various school and city leaders.